 How Can You Report Price Gouging?

-If you think you paid an unfair amount on a needed good after a state of emergency was declared, you can contact your state's attorney general's office to file a complaint, either by phone or online.
+If you think you paid an unfair amount for a needed good after a state of emergency was declared, you can contact your state's attorney general's office to file a complaint, either by phone or online.
 While processes vary, the attorney general's office in Virginia advises those filing a complaint to submit copies of any invoices, contracts, or receipts relating to the issue, and to keep the originals.
 That seems like solid advice in any state.

 How Can You Protect Yourself Against Price Gouging?